-- Keep your feet flat and your heels to the floor.
+- Keep your feet flat and your heels on the floor.
 If your heels lift, you can widen the stance so you can squat deeper between your knees.

 - Continue to breathe as you slowly squat as deep as you can go.
-It’s OK if you can’t squat all the way down.
+It’s OK if you can’t squat down.

 - Hold the position and breathe deeply as you lightly press your elbows inside your knees to deepen the stretch.

 - To exit, simply inhale, engage the glutes, and push into your feet to return to a standing position.